HMS Glamorgan: Service

+After commissioning, Glamorgan underwent a long period of trials, these continuing until August 1967, and then worked up her crew in September–October that year.
 In October 1968, Glamorgan took part in Exercise Coral Sands, a joint amphibious operations off Queensland, Australia, involving forces from Australia, New Zealand, the United States and the United Kingdom, visiting Australian ports after completion of the exercise.

 In March 1976, Glamorgan took part in the multi-national exercise Valiant Heritage, a simulated amphibious assault against San Diego.
 The exercise opened with a live-fire Seaslug exercise in which Glamorgan destroyed a target drone aircraft.